physics-sec/Linear-Cryptanalysis/README.md

 ## Credit

-Thanks to [hkscy](https://github.com/hkscy/Basic-SPN-cryptanalysis) for the great *Basic SPN* implementation.
+Thanks to [hkscy](https://github.com/hkscy/Basic-SPN-cryptanalysis) for the great *Basic SPN* implementation in Python3.